buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 Just as it’s important to consider the consistency of your components so that they meet a wide range of diverse needs, cohesively, so too it’s important to consider the consistency of your patterns.

 Using the objects and components, that I explored in the previous chapter, to create patterns is where things get interesting. **We can build, from the ground up, a consistent set of elements that we can then orchestrate within pages.**

+_/* I’ve tidied everything up to this point.
+If you’re reading this pre-draft content, I’m working on Sections 2–5 just now, so everything below this comment is in-progress.
+(Friday, 9 August) */_